 - For creative practitioners, postgraduate study enables you to further develop and to reflect critically upon your creative practice.
 Being able to develop and share your ideas and insights with others, and to have them recognise your contribution to public knowledge, is a real privilege.

-- In the Department of Music, Theatre and the Performing Arts, we aim to help you get the most out of your postgraduate experience.
+- In the School of Performing Arts, we aim to help you get the most out of your postgraduate experience.

 Bachelor of Arts with Honours (BA (Hons))